j-vinnal/hotel-management/README.md

   - **Password**: `Guest.Pass1`

 When registering a new user through the application, the user will be created with regular user privileges.

+## Key Features

+- **Next.js Framework**: Utilizes Next.js for its server-side rendering capabilities, which improve SEO and performance.
+The framework's built-in image optimization and dynamic routing features are particularly beneficial for a hotel booking application.

+- **Dynamic Routing**: The use of `[id].tsx` in the `pages` directory allows for dynamic routing, making it easy to create pages for individual hotel rooms based on their IDs.

+- **Image Optimization**: Next.js automatically optimizes images, ensuring fast load times and a better user experience.

+- **JWT Authentication**: The application uses JWT for secure authentication.
+The `BaseEntityService` class handles token refresh logic to maintain user sessions.

 ## Getting Started